dku-boanlab/barista/README.md

 - The internal configurations for developers: src/include/common.h

 # Test environment
-- The current Barista is fully tested on Ubuntu 14.04, Ubuntu 16.04.
+- The current Barista is tested on Ubuntu 14.04 and Ubuntu 16.04.
 - It may work on other Linux platforms if its dependency issues are solved.

 # Compilation